菜得不行

 Absolutely Terrible / Hopelessly Bad

 Literally 'bad to the point of not working,' this phrase is the Chinese internet's way of throwing your hands up and admitting total incompetence — or gleefully dunking on someone else's.
-Born in gaming culture where skill gaps are brutal and public, it spread into everyday life as a catch-all for being hopelessly, embarrassingly bad at something.
+Emerging around 2018, born in gaming culture where skill gaps are brutal and public, it spread into everyday life as a catch-all for being hopelessly, embarrassingly bad at something.
 Think 'I'm absolutely trash at this' delivered with a shrug and a laugh.

 Cultural Context